 One of the main aims of diabetes treatment is to keep blood glucose levels within a specified target range.
 The key is balancing your food with your activity, lifestyle and diabetes medicines.
 Blood glucose monitoring can help you understand the link between blood glucose, food, exercise and insulin.

 Over time your readings will provide you and your health professionals with the information required to determine the best management strategy for your diabetes.
-Maintaining good blood glucose control is your best defence to reduce the chances of developing complications from diabetes.
+Good blood glucose management is your best defence to reduce the chances of developing complications from diabetes.

 Self-blood glucose monitoring allows you to check your blood glucose levels as often as you need to or as recommended by your doctor or Credentialled Diabetes Educator.